FranciscoLozCoding/plugin-lorawan-listener/README.md

 ## Retrieving Published Data

-There are two recommended approaches to retrieving `lorawan.data`:
+There are two recommended approaches to retrieving LoRaWAN values:

 1) Subscribing to lorawan-listener plugin
 1) Using the Data API

-Each is appropriate for different use cases and integrations, but generally if your building an application that relies on `lorawan.data` then subcribe to the lorawan-listener plugin.
+Each is appropriate for different use cases and integrations, but generally if your building an application that relies on LoRaWAN values then subcribe to the lorawan-listener plugin.

->IMPORTANT: All values published by lorawan-listener plugin is published as data type string.

 ### Subscribing to lorawan-listener plugin